 It is natural for your child to feel some apprehension with a new experience.
 Talk with your child about the examination prior to the visit.
 Encourage him or her questions.
 You can assure your child that the examination is completely painless.

-There are several problems which could affect your child's vision:
+There are several problems that could affect your child's vision:

 Astigmatism: A condition in which the vertical and horizontal portions of the eye focus differently, causing blurriness at all distances.